 And then it might be a case that you say, “Well, okay, this is all good and well, but we can’t once a week set somebody aside to record something all the time.
 The home setup they have is great and we have invested in that but they know it needs to put it up it needs to take it down again and they wanted to maybe do that once a month.
 It’s just too much effort and work otherwise for us to test it again.”

-Consider bulk recordings.
+Consider bulk webinar recording.
 If you struggle to scale in the way that we described, why not record, set somebody’s time aside to say, “Okay, you can’t do it every week, why don’t we do it one day a month and we’ll record and we prepare and record three webinars, four webinars, five webinars in one day.”

 You get this economies of scale where, yes, you need to prepare for it all, but actually recording and delivering these in one go will save you huge amount of time compared to if you do it separately every single time once a week and it becomes less of a chore and it becomes more of a project.
 And everybody likes a project if you set aside time to do the one thing, you may as well extend it to do it more.
 Especially if we’re talking about breaking things down into smaller bite-sized chunks.

 You might say, “Well okay, if we’d recorded the content in the traditional format the way we used to do it, that may have been two webinars, three webinars.”
 If you break that down, you might get six, seven, eight, nine pieces of content out of that.
-And actually the recording time is much less overall because you’re doing it in smaller chunks and in one day.
+And actually the webinar recording time is much less overall because you’re doing it in smaller chunks and in one day.
 And like I said, the recording set up, the video set up, the lighting, whatever it might be.
 You do it once and you get a huge amount of content out of it.
 So why not take that approach?

 And again, I said it before, if you don’t do it right now, somebody else in your industry will be doing it.
 So whatever you do and whatever aspects of what we spoke about here is relevant to you, take this one piece of advice.
 Don’t compromise on quality.
 There is no need to compromise on quality.
 You just need to think about how to change things around so you can continue and even scale with what you’re doing.
 They will be different.
 We said that before, but don’t compromise on quality.